Charlesbarnett1/Horiseon-Refactor/README.md

 ## Description

 A website code refactor to clean up html and css and give it more accessibility.
-Refactoring code to meet a new set of standards and to make it more accessible for people with disabilities can access the website using assistive technologies like video captions, screen readers, and braille keyboards.
-Also re-organized some of the html semantics and cleaned up some css by consolidating to help better preserve the code long-term.
+Refactoring code to meet a new set of standards and to make it more accessible for people with disabilities who can access the website using assistive technologies like video captions, screen readers, and braille keyboards.
+Also re-organized some of the HTML semantics, and cleaned up some of the CSS style-sheet by consolidating to help better preserve the code long-term.

-The html and css documents have visible commented documentation of the changes made to clean and refactor the code.
+The HTML and CSS files have visible commented documentation of the changes made in order to clean and refactor the code.

 ## User Story